Your browser is unsupported

 Meet the RRC

-The Research Resources Center is a division of the Office of the Vice Chancellor for Research at the University of Illinois Chicago.
-RRC offers research faculty, staff and students an inventory of high-end scientific equipment as well as a wide range of services offered by core facilities staffed with highly skilled scientists.
-In addition, our staff trains the research faculty, staff and students to use scientific equipment.
-Through the RRC, researchers have access to statistical and computational support for data handling, data transfer and interpretation of experimental results.
-The RRC Scientific Store supports research on campus by supplying over 1,300 items while the Scientific Instrument Shop can fabricate one-of-a-kind models and repair various complex scientific instruments.
+The Research Resources Center (RRC) is a division of the Office of the Vice Chancellor for Research at the University of Illinois Chicago.
+The RRC offers research faculty, staff, and students a diverse inventory of high-end scientific equipment as well as a wide range of services offered by 18 core facilities staffed with highly skilled scientists.
+In addition, our staff trains the research faculty, staff and students to use the scientific equipment.
+Through the RRC, researchers also have access to statistical and computational support for data handling, data transfer, and interpretation of experimental results.
+The RRC Scientific Store supports research on campus by supplying over 1300 items while Scientific Instrument Shop can fabricate one-of-a-kind models and repair complex scientific equipment.
 The RRC also welcomes external users doing scientific research.

 Contact the RRC